Homogenization of the variational principle for discrete random maps: Setting and main results

-A consequence of Theorem~\ref{p_profile_theorem} is that the uniform measure on~$M(R_n, h_{\partial R_n})$ exponentially concentrates around the minimizing profile~$h_{\min}$.
-For a proof of Theorem~\ref{p_main_result_variational_principle} and Theorem~\ref{p_profile_theorem} we refer to~\cite{CKP01},~\cite{She05} or~\cite{MeTa16}.
-The main difficulty in the argument is to show that the local surface tension~$\ent(s)$ exists and that the local surface tension with free boundary condition is equivalent to the surface tension with fixed boundary condition.
-We will discuss the local surface tensions in more detail in Section~\ref{s_local_surface_tension}.
+\begin{remark} The symbol ``$x$'' in the superscript ``$s \cdot x + b$'' is a formal variable, used so that the superscript resembles a meaningful expression instead of, say, the less intuitive pair $(s,b)$.
+It is not difficult to verify that the functions defined above are graph homomorphisms.
+We refer the reader to \cite[Lemma 7]{KrMeTa19} for the details. \end{remark}

-Let us now turn to homogenization.
-The main change in the model is that instead of the uniform measure on $M(R_m, h_{\partial R_n})$ we consider a noisy perturbation~$\mu_{\omega}$ of the uniform measure.
-In homogenization one considers two different cases.
-In the quenched case one considers the measure~$\mu_\omega$ for a.e.~$\omega$.
-In the annealed case one takes the expectation wrt.~the events~$\omega$.
-Our goal is to show deduce the quenched variational principle which means that the variational principle holds for the measure~$\mu_\omega$ and a.e.~$\omega$. \\
+Until now, the setup has been the same as in the companion article~\cite{KrMeTa19}.
+Let us now turn to homogenization and to the new contributions of this article.
+The main change in the model is that instead of the uniform measure on $M(R_n, h_{\partial R_n})$ we consider a noisy perturbation~$\mu_{\omega}$ of the uniform measure, where $\omega = (\omega_e)_{e \in E(\Z)}$ denotes a random field, as described in Assumption~\ref{a_random_field}.